Doping: World 100m champion Coleman could miss Olympics

-World 100 metres champion Christian Coleman has been provisionally suspended and could miss next year’s Tokyo Olympics after violating anti-doping whereabouts rules.
+World 100 metres champion Christian Coleman has been provisionally suspended and could miss the 2021 Tokyo Olympics after violating anti-doping whereabouts rules.

-The American sprinter, in a lengthy statement on Twitter, had earlier hit back against the Athletics Integrity Unit (AIU), who acted after Coleman was unavailable for a test on December 9, 2019.
+The American sprinter, in a lengthy statement on Twitter, had earlier hit back against the Athletics Integrity Unit, which acted after Coleman was unavailable for a test on December 9, 2019.

 Three failures to properly file whereabouts information in a 12-month period can result in a one or two-year suspension.